Apply principles of Zero Trust to Microsoft Security Copilot

 Example for Tanium SSO

-Tanium is a provider of endpoint management tools and offers a custom Tanium Skills plugin for Copilot for Security.
+Tanium is a provider of endpoint management tools and offers a custom Tanium Skills plugin for Security Copilot.
 This plugin helps ground prompts and responses that leverage Tanium-gathered information and insights.

-Here's the logical architecture of Copilot for Security with the Tanium Skills plugin.
+Here's the logical architecture of Security Copilot with the Tanium Skills plugin.

-Diagram of the logical architecture for Copilot for Security with Tanium SSO highlighted as a third-party plugin and with Tanium third-party data.
+Diagram of the logical architecture for Security Copilot with Tanium SSO highlighted as a third-party plugin and with Tanium third-party data.

 In the diagram:

-• Tanium Skills is a custom plugin for Microsoft Copilot for Security.
+• Tanium Skills is a custom plugin for Microsoft Security Copilot.

 • Tanium Skills provides access to and helps ground both prompts and responses that use Tanium-gathered information and insights.